kitajchuk/PageController/README.md

     // Pull page back to top on changes
     anchorTop: true,

-    // How long are your transitions between pages
+    // How long are your transitions between pages?
+    // If a request happens faster than your beautiful transitions,
+    // the page controller will still wait until your duration is up to
+    // fire off the transition-in sequence.
     transitionTime: 600
 });